 Contact the Registrar's office for information on grades, transcript requests, degree audits, graduation requirements and graduation applications, class schedules, and academic advisor information.
 For grade information go to the SSO (single sign on) on the dashboard to select the MyWeb area to access your grades.
 Grades are not mailed.
 Grades are usually posted by the second week of the semester.
-Transcripts may be requested in person, on the BPC website - Registrar's link, online at getmytranscript.com or through a mail request.
-Please address all requests to:
+Transcripts may be requested in person, on the Brewton-Parker College website - Registrar's link, online at https://tsorder.studentclearinghouse.org/school/select or through a mail request.

-Registrar's Office
+Please address all requests to: Registrar's Office